 Their Modern Development and Growth

-THE modern history of Jehovah’s Witnesses began more than a hundred years ago.
-In the early 1870’s, a rather inconspicuous Bible study group began in Allegheny, Pennsylvania, U.S.A., which is now a part of Pittsburgh.
+The modern history of Jehovah’s Witnesses shaped up a little more than a hundred years ago.
+In the early 1870’s, an inconspicuous Bible study group began in Allegheny City, Pennsylvania, U.S.A., which is now a part of Pittsburgh.
 Charles Taze Russell was the prime mover of the group.
 In July 1879, the first issue of the magazine Zion’s Watch Tower and Herald of Christ’s Presence appeared.
 By 1880 scores of congregations had spread from that one small Bible study into nearby states.
 In 1881 Zion’s Watch Tower Tract Society was formed, and in 1884 it was incorporated, with Russell as president.
 The Society’s name was later changed to Watch Tower Bible and Tract Society.
 Many were witnessing from house to house offering Bible literature.
-Fifty persons were doing this full time in 1888—now the average number worldwide is about 700,000.
+Fifty persons were doing this full time in 1888—now the average number worldwide exceeds 450,000.

 By 1909 the work had become international, and the Society’s headquarters was moved to its present location in Brooklyn, New York.
 Printed sermons were syndicated in newspapers, and by 1913 these were in four languages in 3,000 newspapers in the United States, Canada, and Europe.
 Books, booklets, and tracts had been distributed by the hundreds of millions.